SoftUni-Internal/interactive-content/EN/06-Forms/04-Reactive-Forms.md

 [slide hideTitle]

-# Setting Up Build-in Validation
+# Setting Up Built-in Validation

+js-angular-forms-45-Setting-Up-Build-in-Validation

 Defining our **FormGroup** with a **FormBuilder** allows us to add an array of validations using the **Validators** class.